 To allay the concerns of some of their customers who don’t want to trust the public cloud with both their keys and data, Google has introduced External Key Manager, which extends the envelope encryption scheme to allow the KEK to be encrypted using an externally managed key encryption key (EKEK).

-In Big Query, customers can choose to disable result set caching,.
-In this mode, every request to decrypt the data goes to Fortanix SDKMS.
+In Big Query, customers can choose to disable result set caching, in this mode, every request to decrypt the data goes to Fortanix DSM.
 This would allow Fortanix to become a kill switch, where an administrator can simply disable the key used by Big Query, and new queries for datasets associated with the Fortanix key would be prevented.

 Key Access Justifications is an upcoming feature that will work with Google Cloud’s External Key Manager.
 It will provide a detailed justification each time one of your keys is requested to decrypt data, along with a mechanism for you to explicitly approve or deny providing the key using an automated policy that you set.